Danielratmiroff/forced-labor/README.md

 ### Recognising you

 The program will need to take a couple of photos of you from different angles, for it to be able to recognise you.
 _No worries, photos will not leave your project's folder so no need to comb your hair or anything_.

-You can, on the other hand, skip this step and just upload your good-looking photos to the _faces_ folder.
+You can, however, skip this step and just upload your good-looking photos to the _faces_ folder.

 ### What now?